villearo/va-share/readme.txt

 === Plugin Name ===
 Contributors: (this should be a list of wordpress.org userid's) Donate link: http://example.com/
-Tags: simple, wysiwyg, overlay, popup, shortcodes Requires at least: 4.8
+Tags: simple, wysiwyg, share, popup, shortcodes Requires at least: 4.8
 Tested up to: 4.8
 Stable tag: 4.8